Hurting a witness to prevent them from testifying is a felony in Nevada.

-- The first element is that the defendant act with an intent to obstruct the course of justice.
+- You act with an intent to obstruct the course of justice; and

-- The second element is that the defendant use persuasion, force, threat, intimidation or deception either to:
+- You use persuasion, force, threat, intimidation or deception either to:

 - prevent (or attempt to prevent) another person from appearing before any court (or person authorized to subpoena witnesses) as a witness in any action, investigation or other official proceeding; or

 The Nevada Supreme Court has never published an opinion interpreting NRS 199.230.
-This actually works in the defense counsel’s favor because it allows for them to try creative and “out-of-the-box” strategies depending on the specific facts of the case.
-Two possible ones are below:
+This actually works in your favor because it allows us to try creative and “out-of-the-box” strategies depending on the specific facts of the case.
+Two possible ones are:

-- An obvious defense to this crime is to argue that the defendant had no intent to obstruct justice.
-As long as the prosecution can’t show beyond a reasonable doubt that the defendant meant to deprive the court of a potential witness or evidence, the Las Vegas Court should acquit the defendant.
+- You had no intent to obstruct justice.
+As long as the prosecution cannot show beyond a reasonable doubt that you meant to deprive the court of a potential witness or evidence, charges should not stand.

-- Another possible defense is that the defendant was wrongly accused.
-Perhaps the alleged victim in this case was subpoenaed but didn’t want to testify, so he/she falsely claimed that the defendant scared him/her into not testifying so he/she wouldn’t have to take the blame.
-If defense counsel can make a convincing argument for this scenario, the case may be dismissed.
+- You were wrongly accused.
+Perhaps the alleged victim in this case was subpoenaed but did not want to testify, so they falsely claimed that you scared them into not testifying so they would not have to take the blame.
+If we can make a convincing argument for this scenario, the case may be dismissed.

-Note that it is not a defense to show that the victim in this case wouldn’t have testified or presented evidence anyway even if the defendant hadn’t threatened him/her.
-The outcome of a case is immaterial in prosecuting someone for intimidating a witness into not testifying.
+Note that it is not a defense to show that the victim in this case would have chosen to remain off the witness stand and withhold evidence whether or not you threatened them.
+The outcome of a case is immaterial – only your actions and your intent to obstruct justice matter.

-The punishment for preventing a witness from testifying or offering evidence depends on the severity of the defendant’s conduct.
-If the defendant used no physical force nor the immediate threat of physical force, it’s prosecuted as a gross misdemeanor in Nevada.
+If you used no physical force nor the immediate threat of physical force, violating NRS 199.230 is a gross misdemeanor in Nevada.
 The sentence includes:

 - up to 364 days in a county jail such as the Clark County Detention Center, and/or

-But if the defendant did use physical force or the immediate threat of physical force, then the defendant faces charges for a category D felony in Nevada.
+If you did use physical force or the immediate threat of physical force, then you face charges for a category D felony.
 The sentence carries: